jasonwarta/arduino-sound-sensor/README.md

 4. Repeat steps 2-3 for two more numbers.
 5. Repeat step 2 for a fourth number, but press '#' to finish the sequence.
 6. The light will cycle through the 3 colors a few times to indicate that _something_ happened.

+## Further Development

+For a real world application, the software would need to be made easier to interact with.
+This system with the keypad is fine for me, but onboarding additional users would get time consuming very quickly.

+In an ideal situation, I would have some kind of webapp hosted on a Raspberry Pi.
+This webapp would allow the user to adjust the noise gates more easily, by sending serial instructions to the Arduino.
+The biggest forseen issue with this implementation, however, is that the target use case for the product is schools.
+Network admins of such public spaces tend to not appreciate rogue access poitns or random devices hosting webservers.
+The next best alternative would be to host the server on an adhoc bluetooth network, which is much easier said than done.

 ## Additional Details